hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 ### Grant/Revoke

-These are used specifically for permissions.
+These are used for permissions and roles.

 When minting a permission token, a user is granted `X` amount of permissions to do `Y`, and the token will expire once all `X` operations were performed.

 By contrast, the `Grant` operation can be used to permanently grant a user either a single permission, or a group of permissions (a "role").
 As such